RapiWapu/RapiWapu/README.md

 - 💡 Once I master the backend, I’ll move on to **Frontend** and aim to become a **Full Stack Engineer** someday 🚀
 - 🕹️ Working on my first game: *“My Past, My Enemy”* — a 2D mystery visual novel
 - 😂 Running on logic errors and hope
-- 😺 Often judged by my cats whenever my code doesn’t compile
+- 😺 I dream of having a cat by my side someday —to help me hunt down bugs in my code. 🐾

 ---